duvallee/yocto_project_kernel/Documentation/media/kapi/v4l2-subdev.rst

 You also need a way to go from the low-level struct to :c:type:`v4l2_subdev`.
-For the common i2c_client struct the i2c_set_clientdata() call is used to store a :c:type:`v4l2_subdev` pointer, for other busses you may have to use other methods.
+For the common i2c_client struct the i2c_set_clientdata() call is used to store a :c:type:`v4l2_subdev` pointer, for other buses you may have to use other methods.

 Bridges might also need to store per-subdev private data, such as a pointer to